-Each team will design an autonomous SumoBot with one mission: to outlast and eliminate the competition in intense head-to-head matches.
+In this competition, each team will design an autonomous SumoBot with one mission: to outlast and eliminate the competition in intense head-to-head matches.
 Eight SumoBots will enter the ring simultaneously.
 The challenge?
 Be the last robot standing as the arena shrinks around you!

 Every team should bring a trifold poster on the day of the event.
-Your poster should showcase your robot's design and highlight your team's soft skills, giving a behind-the-scenes look at your journey to becoming champions (More details in the Poster Rubric)
+Your poster should showcase your robot's design and highlight your team's soft skills, giving a behind-the-scenes look at your journey to becoming champions (More details in the Poster Rubric).
+This year, at least one team member must be at the table when the judges visit and be ready to answer any questions they may have.